cesletter/book/docs/introduction/README.md

 Elder Marlin K. Jensen's response:

+<IndentedQuote
-> Maybe since Kirtland, we've never had a period of – I'll call it apostasy, like we're having now; largely over these issues...
+  quote="Maybe since Kirtland, we've never had a period of – I'll call it apostasy, like we're having now; largely over these issues..."
+/>

 This truly shocked me.
 I didn't understand what was going on or why people would leave "over history."
 I started doing research and reading books like LDS historian and scholar Richard Bushman's [Joseph Smith: Rough Stone Rolling](http://www.cesletter.org/intro/2) and many others to try to better understand what was happening.